-Overview of genes included in Flecked retina panel
+Table 1.
+Overview of genes included in the Flecked retina panel

 For many forms of flecked retina there is no need for treatment, however, vision aids may be useful when macular disease is present.
 Recent research reports improvement of vision and rod function following administration of high-doses of beta-carotene 13.

 CENTOGENE offers sequencing and deletion/duplication analysis for genes in the Flecked retina panel: CHM, EFEMP1, PLA2G5, RDH5, RLBP1, RS1, VPS13B.

 The differential diagnosis of flecked retina-related disorders – depending on the major symptoms in the initial case – includes the following diseases: